kHarshit/poems/_texts/man-vs-nature.md

 - The heavens roared with thunder
 - as lightning filled the skies
 - was this God getting angry
-- or Natures big surprise.
+- or Nature's big surprise.

 - Is Mother Nature telling us
 - the best way that she can